gpu-mode/discord-cluster-manager/docs/docs/submitting-your-first-kernel/cuda-submissions.md

 ## Debugging and Testing Kernel Submissions
 The Discord bot can also be used to debug and evaluate kernels without making an official submission to the leaderboard.
 We provide two special commands for 1) **test**ing functional kernel correctness and 2) **benchmark**ing kernel runtime.
-The same optional arguments and use of `!POPCORN leaderboard {name}` from a ranked submission also apply to the following commands:
+The same optional arguments and use of `!POPCORN leaderboard {name}` heading from a ranked submission also apply to the following commands:

 ### To test for correctness,